Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_01_vitis_env_setup.md

 	TEST PASSED
 	```

-1. You compiled a host application and successfully executed it on F1 using a pre-compiled Amazon FPGA Image (AFI).
+1.Host application was compiled and successfully executed on F1 using a pre-compiled Amazon FPGA Image (AFI).

-1. Close your terminal.
+1. Close terminal.

     ```bash
     exit